Arunavaskar/100DaysOfCode/README.md

 Which language?

-C++ and javascript and its libraries Why C++?
+Python and HTML/CSS/JAVAScript and its libraries

-Because it is in my college syllabus ;)

-Why javascript?
+Why Python?

-Because i love front-end
+Because i am a Python DEV ;)

+Why HTML/CSS/JAVAScript?

+Because its a new thing and interestiing thing to me and i am going to enjoy this!